 Bhutan is a country surrounded by land in South Asia at the eastern end of the Himalayas.
 It is bordered to the north by China and to the south, east and west by India.
 To the west, it is divided from Nepal by the Indian state of Sikkim, while farther south it is separated from Bangladesh by the Indian states of Assam and West Bengal.
-Bhutan’s Capital and largest city is Thimphu.
+Bhutan’s capital and largest city is Thimphu.

 One of the popular destinations or major attractions of Bhutan is Taktsang Monastery which is also known as Tiger’s nest.
 This monastery lies on the elevation of 3000m above the sea level and places above the Paro valley perches on the rocky hillside.
-It was build in the 8th century where Guru Rimpoche (the second (2nd) Buddha) had meditated; having flown from the Kurtoe valley on the back of one of his partners who had taken the form of flying tigress.
-According to the Buddhists pilgrims, the tiger’s nest is one of the sacred sites in the Himalayas.
+It was build in the 8th century where Guru Rimpoche (the second (2nd) Buddha) had meditated; having flown from the Kurtoe valley on the back of one of his partners who had taken the form of a flying tigress.
+According to the Buddhist pilgrims, the tiger’s nest is one of the sacred sites in the Himalayas.

-This Dzong is also known as “fortress of glorious region”, the Tashicho Dzong was originally built in 1641 and rebuilt in 1952 by the third king of Bhutan and now it is used as the seat of the Royal Bhutanese Government.
+This Dzong is also known as “fortress of the glorious region”, the Tashicho Dzong was originally built in 1641 and rebuilt in 1952 by the third king of Bhutan and now it is used as the seat of the Royal Bhutanese Government.

 Thimphu is the capital of Bhutan; you can enjoy your visit because of its colorful weekend market and individual shops, museums and attractions like the National Memorial Chorten, built by the third king His Majesty Jigme Dorji Wangchuck, Buddha point; perched on above the Thimphu.
 This small city was established as the capital in 1961 and is well-known for being the only capital in the world without traffic lights!

-Dochu La pass by its flapping prayer flags and sights over the impressive mountains, takes your breath away on a clear good day.
+Dochu-La Pass by its flapping prayer flags and sights over the impressive mountains takes your breath away on a clear good day.
 Visit the highly elaborated Drukwangyal Lhakhang (temple) and the 108 wonderful Chortens, built by the Queen Mother Ashi Dorji Wangmo Wangchuck to honor the Bhutanese soldiers who were killed while combating the Indian rebels in 2003.

-The Bumthang county includes four foremost valleys: Tang, Chokhor, Chhume and Ura.
+The Bumthang county includes four foremost valleys: Tang, Chokhor, Chhume, and Ura.
 Having several dzongs and the most significant temples are in the big Chokhor valley, it is usually considered to as the Bumthang valley.
 There are two descriptions of the derivation of the name Bumthang.
 The valley is supposed to be created like a Bumpa, the yacht of holy water that is typically originated on the altar of a Lhakhang.
 Thang means ‘field’ or ‘flat place’.
-The major highlights of this region is to see Jakar Dzong, Wangdicholing palace, Ogyen Choling Museum, Swiss farm and etc.
+The major highlights of this region are to see Jakar Dzong, Wangdicholing palace, Ogyen Choling Museum, Swiss farm and etc.

-Bhutan is also known as a country of festivals; it is suggested to include one of the festivals into your itinerary if you are planning to visit during festival season.
-Bhutan has major five festivals fall in different months.
+Bhutan is also known as a country of festivals; it is suggested to include one of the festivals into your itinerary if you are planning to visit during the festival season.
+Bhutan has major five festivals that fall in different months.
 Thimphu Tshechu is one of the biggest festivals which falls during September; thousands of people gather to the capital in their finest garments.
 During this 3 –days festival; people gather into the Tashicho Dzong, a mask dance, and perform their religious significance.
 Similarly, Paro Tshechu is performed during the month of March/April.
-This is most popular spring festival where monks and laymen dress up vibrant, brocade costumes.
-Moreover other festivals such as Jambay Lhakhang Drup (fall October), Punakha Drubchen (fall in February), Haa Summer festival (fall in July) have their significant values and highly suggested to attend during your visit.
+This is the most popular spring festival where monks and laymen dress up vibrant, brocade costumes.
+Moreover, other festivals such as Jambay Lhakhang Drup (fall October), Punakha Drubchen (fall in February), Haa Summer festival (fall in July) have their significant values and highly suggested to attend during your visit.

 Datshi is measured to be the national vegetarian food in Bhutan.
 Datshi can be prepared in various forms.
 The most famous variety is Ema Datshi.
 Ema mostly means Chilly.
 Ema Datshi is made of chilly, pepper and cheese.
 People prefer to order Potato Datshi which replaced Chilly with Potato.
-If you do not enjoy their cuisine, you would surely miss a exclusive experience in Bhutan.
+If you do not enjoy their cuisine, you would surely miss an exclusive experience in Bhutan.

 Therefore, WHY NOT we travel Bhutan; this can be your lifetime – wonderful- experience and we are committed to providing the complete taste of Bhutan.
 Do not hesitate to contact us for more info or holiday packages in Bhutan.